JamieCollins/Project-1/README.md

 ![Lighthouse](assets/images/Lighthouse-scores.png?raw=true "Lighthouse")

 ### Performance improvement:
-The lower score of 89 on performance on Google Lighthouse testing was caused mostly due to large content such as images and the video.
+The lower score of 90 on performance on Google Lighthouse testing was caused mostly due to slow loading large content such as images and the video.
 Ideas to improve this score would be the following:
 * Host video on alternative site such as youtube.
 * Convert all images to formats such as .webp to reduce file sizes.
+* Aspect ratio of hero image is off and original image can be cropped.

 ### UNFIXED/KNOWN ISSUES